Marius2m/NodeJS-Website/README.md

 # WAD

-## Initial configuration for the static page only HTML,CSS,JS
+## Initial configuration for the page only HTML,CSS,JS